QuakeWatch Server Manual

 If generated status

-those in the ".ssh/known_hosts" file in the user-home directory on the
+".ssh/known_hosts" file in the user-home directory on the local

-parameter is not specified then the value will default to 'false' (all
+specified then the value will default to 'false' (all host addresses

 The QWServer may be